nestjs-mod/nestjs-mod-fullstack/steps/2024-10-06/en.md

 The `createNestModule` utility from the `@nestjs-mod/common` package provides various module configuration options for `NestJS-mod` and `NestJS` applications, this allows us not to invent our own configuration options.

-Since the module has its own database, it can be moved to a separate microservice or reused in various projects.
+Since the `WebhookModule` module has its own database, it can be moved to a separate microservice or reused in various projects.

 ### Plans